TheBodger/MMM-ChartProvider-JSON/README.md

 ### Additional Notes

 This is a WIP; changes are being made all the time to improve the compatibility across the modules.
-Please refresh this and the MMM-feedUtilities modules with a `git pull` in the relevant modules folders.
+Please refresh this and the MMM-feedUtilities and MMM-ChartUtilities modules with a `git pull` in the relevant modules folders.

 The JSON input must be well formed and capable of being parsed with JSON.parse().
 If there are errors generated whilst trying to parse the JSON, there are plenty of on-line tools that can be used to validate the feed and indicate where the issue may occur.